Top 5 Business Loan Options for Covering Payroll

 Not every payroll challenge requires a loan.
 Sometimes, using a business line of credit or business credit card is a more flexible and cost-effective solution.

 • Credit cards.
 For smaller payroll gaps or covering payroll taxes, a business credit card can help.
 Many cards offer cash-back or points, and minimum payments allow for breathing room.
+Just watch the APR, since carrying a balance can get expensive fast.

 These tools also avoid locking you into rigid loan terms.
 If your needs are short-lived or variable, flexible repayment options could be the smarter financial move.